rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 [Way of Rhea][wor] just got a release date: it will be coming to Steam on **May 20th, 2024**!

-Way of Rhea ([Steam](https://store.steampowered.com/app/1110620/Way_of_Rhea/)) is a color based puzzle game with difficult puzzles, but forgiving mechanics being developed by [@masonremaley] in a custom engine.
+Way of Rhea ([Steam](https://store.steampowered.com/app/1110620/Way_of_Rhea/)) is a color-based puzzle game with difficult puzzles, but forgiving mechanics being developed by [@masonremaley] in a custom engine.

 You can support development by [wishlisting Way of Rhea on Steam][wor], or